DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-11-01-helping-candidates-prepare-for-the-new-recruitment-cycle.md

 ---
 title: Helping candidates prepare for the 2023 to 2024 recruitment cycle
 description: During August and September 2023, we planned a series of email communications to candidates to help them prepare for the 2023 to 2024 recruitment cycle for initial teacher training (ITT).
 date: 2023-11-01
 tags:
  - notifications
 ---

+{% from "email/macro.njk" import appEmail %}

 During August and September 2023, we planned a series of email communications to candidates to help them prepare for the 2023 to 2024 recruitment cycle for initial teacher training (ITT).